Sheko100/alx-system_engineering-devops/0x00-shell_basics/README.md

 The "13-symbolic_link" script file ==> creates a symbolic link to "/bin/ls" named "__ls__"
 The "14-copy_html" script file ==> copies all the html files from the current directory to the parent directory considering if the files are older or missing in the destination directory
-The "100-lets_move" script file ==> moves all files beginning with an uppercase letter to the directory /tmp/u
+The "100-lets_move" script file ==> moves all files beginning with an uppercase letter to the directory /tmp/u The "101-clean_emacs" script file ==> deletes all files in the current working directory that end with the character ~